 ECRA uses electronic submissions only as a means for reviewing new and revised papers.
-All manuscripts and any supplementary material should be submitted via the journal's online submission and peer-review system, called the Elsevier Editorial System (EES) at the following external link http://www.ees.elsevier.com/ecra.
+All manuscripts and any supplementary material should be submitted via the journal's online submission and peer-review system, called the Elsevier Editorial System (EES), at https://www.ees.elsevier.com/ecra.
 Thereafter, please follow the instructions given on this website to submit your paper.

 If you are submitting a paper to a Special Section or Special Issue of ECRA, then follow these instructions:

 1. Author registers in EES, and follows the submission instructions given on the site.

 2. Select 'Submit Manuscript' from the 'Main Menu.'